Ride with the Devil (film): Plot

-The Irregulars join forces with the guerrillas led by William Quantrill, who plans to raid Lawrence, Kansas.
-The pro-South forces easily overcome the small garrison of troops guarding Lawrence, burn and loot shops and homes, and kill Union supporters and black freedmen.
-A disgusted Jake and Holt walk into a nearby restaurant to eat breakfast.
-Pitt Mackeson, a sadistic guerrilla who despises Jake for being Ambrose's favorite, enters the establishment and threatens the owners before Jake and Holt force him to leave at gunpoint.
+Jake and Holt escort Shelley to the Brown family (Cave Wyatt's people) homestead before riding to find Clyde and the Irregulars.
+They learn the Union army has hunted down many of their comrades.
+The Irregulars join forces with guerrillas led by William Quantrill, who plans to raid Lawrence, Kansas.
+On August 21, 1863, the pro-South forces easily overcome the small garrison of troops guarding Lawrence, burn and loot shops and homes, and kill Union supporters and black freedmen.
+Avoiding the bloodshed, Jake and Holt find a nearby restaurant to eat breakfast, where they are threatened by Mackeson and force him to leave at gunpoint.